 Can you use frozen blueberries in this cobbler?

 Yes!
 You can use frozen blueberries in this easy cobbler recipe!
-Defrost them preferably overnight in the refrigerator or you can do it at room temperature or defrost them in the microwave.
+Defrost them overnight in the refrigerator, at room temperature or on the defrost setting of your microwave.

 Just be sure to place them in a bowl first!
 Otherwise you will have blueberry juice EVERYWHERE.
 I promise, it is not easy to clean up from your fridge or countertop!